-The films script was adapted by Steve Zaillian from a New York magazine article which I imagine focused on Frank Lucas the business man and this filters into the screenplay with an entrepreneurial spin which was a real novelty for me as far as the crime genre is concerned.
-The film has its flaws with a number of gratuitous offerings like shots OD’ed junkies when the film wants us to feel for the faceless victims or the unwelcome interruptions of Richie’s domestic life but these bumps are barely irritating.
-Scott gets a slew of top drawer performances with Washington’s smooth talking oddly alluring crime patriarch and Crowe’s straight arrow cop at the forefront who isn’t the most likable of characters.
+Scott gets a slew of top-drawer performances with Washington’s smooth-talking crime patriarch and Crowe’s straight-arrow cop at the forefront who isn’t the most likable of characters.
 Scott is quite deliberate in infusing details that show which side of this crime spectrum he favours.
-Towards the films denouement these two mammoths driving the story sit down for a nice enlightening conversation that reinforces how different these characters are from their usual crowd.
-It evoked for me Pacino and De Niro’s meet in a dinner in Michael Mann’s Heat which is soaked in thespian gold but far be it from to compare the 2 pairs of actors.
+Towards the film’s denouement, these two mammoths driving the story sit down for a nice enlightening conversation that reinforces how different these characters are from their usual crowd.
+It evoked for me Pacino and De Niro’s meet in a dinner in Michael Mann’s Heat.

 The film is packed with a solid ensemble; from Idris Elba to John Hawkes but acts like the aforementioned Brolin really stand out.
 He is terrific here as the films true baddie with a badge and beacon of audiences hate.
 We also find some joy in the late Ruby Dee who is wise and warm as Lucas’ mother in a performance that scored her an Oscar nomination.